 This blog describes one of the techniques that I use to take a quick look at any project; whether it is for a client wishing to understand his project at a high level; or whether it is a project that I have read about.
 There is no study nor production schedule available yet.

 It takes about 10 minutes to plug the numbers into my template to get quick results.
-The image below is an example of the simple model that I use, which anyone can build for themselves in no time.
+The image below is an example of the simple model that I use, but anyone can build one for themselves.

 The second step is to determine the life of mine operating cost, and again this simple calculation is based on estimated unit operating costs multiplied by the total tonnages being handled.